undreamai/LLMUnity/README.md

 - `LLM` the LLM GameObject (if `Remote` is not set)
 - `Hort` ip of the LLM (if `Remote` is set)
 - `Port` port of the LLM (if `Remote` is set)
-- <details><summary><code>Save</code> the save filename or relative path</summary> If set, the chat history and LLM state is automatically saved to file specified. <br> The LLM state is saved to the specified filename and the chat history with an added json suffix. <br> Both files are saved in the [persistentDataPath folder of Unity](https://docs.unity3d.com/ScriptReference/Application-persistentDataPath.html).</details>
+- <details><summary><code>Save</code> save filename or relative path</summary> If set, the chat history and LLM state (if save cache is enabled) is automatically saved to file specified. <br> The chat history is saved with a json suffix and the LLM state with a cache suffix. <br> Both files are saved in the [persistentDataPath folder of Unity](https://docs.unity3d.com/ScriptReference/Application-persistentDataPath.html).</details>
+- `Save Cache` select to save the LLM state along with the chat history.
+The LLM state is typically around 100MB+.
+- `Debug Prompt` select to log the constructed prompts in the Unity Editor
 - <details><summary>Advanced options</summary>

-  - `Debug Prompt` select to log the constructed prompts in the Unity Editor

 </details>